AtuAmbala/TTS_3.0/DATA/readme.md

 ## 📊 Feature Definitions for Pull Request Analysis

+In this directory you will find the raw data files for each repository directly as they were gotten from mining.
+You will also find the preprocessed data files categorised by group e.g group one is *`PR_Lifetime_group1.csv`*

+This table summarizes the features...

 Below is the table of all the columns and their definitions

 | Original Column Name | Reference | Definition / Meaning | Category |